What is your philosophy on effects pedal design?

 What is impedance and why should I care about it?

 Impedance can be quite complex.
 Actually, it’s literally expressed as a complex number in electrical engineering, but that’s irrelevant here.
-I can teach you everything a musician needs you need to know about impedance as it pertains to effects pedals in 3 simple rules:
+I can teach you everything a musician needs to know about impedance as it pertains to effects pedals in 3 simple rules:

 - We want high input impedance (1MΩ or more).